dwarvesf/WeAreHiring/open-positions/Golang.md

 ## Job and the challenges

+- Persue a hard tech career path
 - Development of backend automation tools in Go
 - Experienced in full automation and configuration management using Ansible or Docker ecosystem
 - Experienced in monitoring tools, frameworks and processes - familiar with event coloration
 - Experienced with continuous integration tools.
-- Expert in scripting and programming experience in Go.
+- Experienced in scripting and programming experience in Go.
+- Write test for your code
-- Expert Linux skills.
+- Linux skills.
 - Microservice addicted with deep knowledge about
 - Show us **_how good you are_** on any other stuffs

 ## How to be a dwarf?

+We build innovative apps for startup.
+You have to prove that you own the platform or can/want to own the platform one day.
+You've built several applications and our initial assignments during the [interview process](https://github.com/dwarvesf/WeAreHiring#hiring-process) will be a walk in a park for you ;-)

+Hopefully you'll have some published code (maybe on GitHub?) that we can take a look at.

+Honestly, we don't really care about your level of formal education, math skill, and so on.
+We want to see that you know the shit.

+Send us your _**short CV or any similar pieces**_ at team@dwarvesf.com with Subject: [**[Gopher] Be an awesome dwarf!**](mailto:team@dwarvesf.com?subject=[Gopher] Be an awesome dwarf!)

+#### Too hard for you?
+If you are the potential one, don't be hesitate to contact us.
+Let's see if anything that we could help to train you!